metaborg/jsglr2evaluation/docker/README.md

-Build the image with tag `jsglr2evaluation` (not from this directory, but from the parent directory `jsglr2evaluation`):
+Build the image with tag `jsglr2evaluation` (not from this directory, but from the root of the repository):

 ```
 docker build -f docker/Dockerfile -t jsglr2evaluation .